saxix/django-concurrency/docs/index.rst

 Why two protocols ?
 -------------------
-The initial implementation of |concurrency| used the real pattern [1], but it required a partial rewrite of original Django's code and it was very hard to maintain/keep updated, for this reason starting from version 0.3, :ref:`select_for_update()` was used.
+The initial implementation of |concurrency| used the real pattern [1]_, but it required a partial rewrite of original Django's code and it was very hard to maintain/keep updated, for this reason starting from version 0.3, :ref:`select_for_update()` was used.

-With the new  implementation (django 1.6) the optimistic lock pattern it is easier to implement, starting from version 0.7 C uses different implementation depending on the django version used.
+With the new  implementation (django 1.6) the optimistic lock pattern it is easier to implement, starting from version 0.7 |concurrency| uses different implementation depending on the django version used.

 .. note:: From 1.0 support for django < 1.6 will be drooped